Blitzkrieg (game): Victory conditions

 If neither player is able to meet any of the victory conditions by the end of the 15th turn, the game ends in a draw.

 The Tournament game has no time limits, so only the first two victory conditions are valid, and the game cannot end in a draw unless by mutual consent.

 Publication history

-Blitzkrieg was designed by Larry Pinksy and Thomas Shaw, and was released by Avalon Hill in 1965.
+Blitzkrieg was designed by Larry Pinsky and Thomas Shaw, and was released by Avalon Hill in 1965.
 The game was a bestseller for the company, and paved the way for "monster" wargames of more than 1,000 counters.

 Ten years after its original publication, Dave Roberts revised the rules and Avalon Hill published a second edition in 1975 that used all of the original components of the 1965 edition except for a revised rulebook and Attrition Table.
 By that time, the innovations of the original edition had inspired a new generation of monster wargames, and Blitzkrieg, even with revised rules, was seen as outmoded.
 As a result, the second edition did not become the bestseller that the 1965 edition had been.